 People who smoke are more prone to developing infections and other complications related to surgery.
-The American College of Surgeons recommends that you stop smoking at least four weeks before surgery and refrain from smoking for as long as possible after surgery, to help your overall recovery10-11.
+The Australian and the American College of Surgeons recommends that you stop smoking at least four weeks before surgery and refrain from smoking for as long as possible after surgery, to help your overall recovery10-11.